A hearing is a formal meeting to consider notified resource consent applications where submissions have been received.

-Applicants or submitters may appeal the decision to the Environment Court within 15 working days of receipt of the notice of the decision.
+In some cases, applicants and/or submitters may appeal the decision to the Environment Court.
+Appeals must be lodged with the Court within 15 working days of receipt of the notice of the decision.
 If you are thinking of lodging an appeal we strongly recommend that you seek legal assistance in the preparation of your appeal to ensure that the correct procedure is followed.

 All hearings are open to public and media.
 If you are about to be involved in a hearing as an applicant or submitter it can be helpful to come to an earlier hearing as an observer.
 Please contact our Customer Centre on (03) 941 8999 for dates and times of hearings.

 For more information about the hearing process contact the Duty Planner.
 Please include your telephone number if you would like the us to call you.